All Episodes

 There is not a single person you can destroy and take the Tea Party with it.

-Well, maybe they're trying to make her to be the leader of the Tea Party.
+Well, maybe they're trying to make her to be the leader of the Tea Party or me or their favorite person of the week because the objective is to take out the Tea Party.

-You can't take out the Tea Party because there isn't a Tea Party leader.
+Well, you couldn't, you can't take out the Tea Party because there isn't a Tea Party leader.

-The Tea Party is like it's like the NFL.
+The Tea Party is like, it's like the NFL.

-Your starting tackle goes down, it's next man up.
+Your starting tackle goes down.

-This candidate takes it in the in the in the shorts, okay, next man up.
+This candidate takes it in the shorts.

 She's supposed to sit there and smile.